gabrielfalcao/bose/doc/writing_tests.rst

 Test packages
 =============

-bose allows tests to be grouped into test packages.
+psychoacoustics allows tests to be grouped into test packages.
 This allows package-level setup; for instance, if you need to create a test database or other data fixture for your tests, you may create it in package setup and remove it in package teardown once per test run, rather than having to